What is a temporary event notice?

 - Provision of late night refreshment (hot food and/or drink between 11pm and 5am)

-Providing the notice meets the criteria laid down in the Licensing Act, the event may go ahead unless a counter notice is served.
+Providing the notice notice has been served correctly and meets the criteria laid down in the Licensing Act, the event may go ahead unless a counter notice is served.
 A counter notice would be served following objections from the police or our environmental health service or for exceeding the limits listed below.

 Limitations on events under a TEN: